Air of Authority - A History of RAF Organisation

 28 Nov 1938: Director of Training.

 An Australian originally named Kingston-McClaughry, he was the elder of two brothers, both destined to become AVM’s, he dropped the "Kingston" from his surname in order to avoid confusion with his brother?.
+Born in Adelaide, he was educated at the Adelaide School of Mines.
 He was awarded RAeC Certificate No 2368 on 1 February 1916.
 However, his career and life was brought to a premature end when he was killed at Cairo in the aircraft accident which also killed Lady Tedder (ACM Sir Arthur Tedder’s first wife).

 Citation for the award of the Distinguished Flying Cross